Mohamed-Hagabdalla/Portfolio-One/README.md

 4. Refresh the page and a message should appear, telling you that your site has been published.
 5. The website has successfuly been deployed.

-The link to the live webwite can be found [here](https://mohamed-hagabdalla.github.io/Portfolio-One/)
+The link to the live website can be found [here](https://mohamed-hagabdalla.github.io/Portfolio-One/)

+## Credits

+Reference where you got help from, in terms of contect and media (images)

+### content

+### media

+- The images used for this website were taken from [Pexels](https://www.pexels.com/)

+## Acknowledgements

+- I would like to thank my mentor for his support and help throughout this project